phreda4/phreda4.github.io/doc/c3-generatecode.md

 <img src="../gif/compile.gif">

+The blocks of code is converted to conditional jump and jumps.

 ## More optimized code for x86

 The key concept is simulate the stack with registers, is some cases the stack disappears in registers.